-1814), a native of County Antrim, Ireland who came to the British Colonies in North America, settling in Pennsylvania perhaps sometime in the mid-1760s.
-It James Mehaffey was one of the few Marietta business entrepreneurs to survive the Panic of 1819.
+James Mehaffey (1781-1851), one of the founders of Irishtown, was a significant lumber merchant in Marietta.
+He was one of the progressive and successful business leaders of Irishtown, and he was one of the founders of Waterford, later incorporated into Marietta.
+James Mehaffey was the son of James Mehaffey (1740-1814), a native of County Antrim, Ireland who came to the British Colonies in North America, settling in Pennsylvania perhaps sometime in the mid-1760s.
+He had business entrepreneurs to survive the Panic of 1819.
 This Scotch-Irish family has deep roots and connections with Marietta to this day.
 The origins in Scotland of the family is unknown but perhaps Glasgow was their home town.
+He had business as the same of the family is unknown but perhaps Glasgow was their home town.

-Captain Judge Jacob Grosh (1776-1860),118 native son of Marietta, the Grosh family, Mennonites, came from Rommersheim, Germany.119 John Valentin Grosch Jr. (1734-1808), likely came to colonial America before 1765.120 Captain Judge Jacob Grosh was nominated in 1811 for the Pennsylvania House of Representatives.
+Captain Judge Jacob Grosh (1776-1860), 108 native son of Marietta, the Grosh family, Mennonites, came from Rommersheim, Germany.
+109 John Valentin Grosch Jr. (1734-1808), likely came to colonial America before 1765.
+110 Captain Judge Jacob Grosh was nominated in 1811 for the Pennsylvania House of Representatives.
 He was reelected to the Pennsylvania Legislature for the sessions of 1813, 1814, and 1816.
 In 1818 he was elected to the Pennsylvania State Senate, and served four years, making his legislative service eight years, four in the House and four in the Senate.
 After, he served nine years as a judge of the Lancaster County Court of Common Pleas.